 Stay away from plants such as Spindle, any of the Buckthorns, Holly and Blackthorn.
-They may be fine for other livestock but they are not suitable for equine hedges.
+They may be fine for other livestock, but they are not suitable for equine hedges.

 If you plan on doing this, buy them as whips (small plants) and mark them with a solid stake in the hedge.
 Some people put them inside tubular tree guards.
 When you cut the rest of the hedge back very hard in the first two years, leave these trees alone.
-When they have reached about 2-2.5 metres, cut the top couple of inches off between November and the end of February and they will produce side branches just below the cut.
+When they have reached about 2-2.5 metres, cut the top couple of inches off between November and the end of February, and they will produce side branches just below the cut.

 Protected plants grow away quickly and bush out in no time.
 Plant in a double row which means staggering 5 plants per metre in two parallel rows 40 cm apart.
 See our video on How to Plant a Country Hedge.

-On that happy note we would not be doing our job properly if we did not warn you off the hedging plants that must be avoided altogether because they are poisonous to horses.
+As for final height, a metre is sufficient for ponies, and a metre and a half for most horses, depending on how Thelwellian they are.
+An energetic stallion needs two metres to be secure.On that happy note, we would not be doing our job properly if we did not warn you off the hedging plants that must be avoided altogether because they are poisonous to horses.
 The three that most people are aware of are Sycamore, Maple and the acorns from Oak trees.
-It is the seeds of the Sycamore (Acer Pseudoplatanus) that have been associated with Atypical Myopathy in horses.
-This disease presents with stiffness, tremors and muscular weakness in horses usually in autumn where pasture is sparse.
-In about 70% of cases, it can be fatal.
+The seeds of the Sycamore (Acer Pseudoplatanus) have been associated with Atypical Myopathy in horses, which is fatal In about 70% of cases.
 It is not a proven connection, but many cases have been linked with the presence of sycamore seeds which are made more attractive to the horses by the lack of grass.
-Grazed in proper pasture the horses would no doubt ignore them!
+Grazed in good pasture, the horses would no doubt ignore them!
 Field Maple (Acer campestre) is in the same family as Sycamore and consequently many people feel a little windy about including it in horse hedging.